 This really is a ground-breaking decision with the Supreme Court taking a strong stance to defend workers’ rights and their ability to enforce those rights.

-Equally there could be an increase in settlement agreements as employers opt to resolve matters before an employee issues a claim.
-The administrative issues surrounding how the fee refunds will be processed will also take a lot of time to unravel in coming months.
+Equally, there could be an increase in settlement agreements as employers opt to resolve matters before an employee issues a claim.
+The administrative issues surrounding how the fee refunds will be processed will also take a lot of time to unravel in the coming months.